Osanyin-Taiwo-30/PCI-readDiag/docs/install.md

 * libgeos;
 * geopandas.

-To create the Python environment to use the readDiag package, use the `conda` command (provided by the Anaconda installer):
+To create the Python environment for the readDiag package, use the `conda` command (provided by the Anaconda installer):

 ```bash linenums="1"
 conda env create -f environment.yml